reischapa/kv-ates/README.md

   * `.class1.class2`: means needs to have both
   * `.class1, .class2`: means has one or the other

-## sebpack (2, not sure about other versions), ignore files in  watch mode:
+## webpack (2, not sure about other versions), ignore files in  watch mode:
   * Use watchIgnorePlugin, NEEDS ABSOLUTE PATHS TO WORK (could not get it to work otherwise).

 ## npm, glob package: